cu2/aldebaran/README.md

 For every clock beat the CPU:

-- checks if there's a hardware interrupt (coming from the Interrupt Controller)
+- checks if there's a hardware interrupt coming from the Interrupt Controller (only if the Interrupt Flag is set)
 - if yes, it calls the specified interrupt handler routine (based on the Interrupt Vector Table)
 - if no, it executes the instruction at the Instruction Pointer (`IP`) and sets the `IP` to the next instruction